France Foodie Itinerary

 As you make your way up to the northwest of the country, you'll encounter quaint, historical cities and villages whose culinary focus lies in simplicity.
 Jam-packed with high-quality agricultural ingredients and seafood from the region, comfort food is the name of the game.

 What to eat: Galettes and crêpes.
 Everyone knows that you can find crêpes on every street corner in Paris, but if you look for the source of these thin, versatile pancakes, you'll find that the wheat-loving region of Brittany is the best place to try countless variations of the savory buckwheat flour galettes or sweet wheat flour crêpes.
 France's northwest is also a significant producer of dairy products.
 As such, you'll find milks, butters, creams, and cheeses enriching the fabulous food.
-In Normandy, you can try camembert cheese in it's homeland.
-Finally, the close proximity to the sea makes for impressive fruits de mer, platters of fresh seafood served cold on a bed of ice.
+In Normandy, you can try camembert cheese in its homeland.
+Finally, the close proximity to the sea makes for impressive fruits de mer and fresh seafood platters served cold on a bed of ice.

 Local tip: A vast quantity of apples are grown in Brittany and Normandy, and it shows in the cuisine.
 Many apples are destined to become beverages like ciders and calvados, an apple brandy.
 Both tend to play a role in local stews.
 Naturally, the apples also form a foundation for tasty pastries and other desserts.